rengel-de/calixir/README.md

 ## About

-`Calixir` is a port of the Lisp software `calendrica-4.0.cl` calendar software of the 4th edition of the book
+`Calixir` is a port of the Lisp calendar software `calendrica-4.0.cl` of the 4th edition of the book

 [Calendrical Calculations - The Ultimate Edition](https://www.cs.tau.ac.il/~nachum/calendar-book/fourth-edition/)
 by Edward M. Reingold and Nachum Dershowitz
-Cambridge Unviversity Press, 2018
+Cambridge University Press, 2018

 to Elixir.
 In the software, this book is referenced as **DR4**.